devprodroid/ProDroid/README.md

 The progress can be watched with the help of a lightweight webserver running in the background of the app.

-Informations about SKD settings or configurations are to be
+Informations about SKD settings or configurations are to be added.